 All of the wealthy planters along the river had a variety of ways in which to compete and gain the monetary upper-hand of their peers.

 A popular trick card game called “Boston” was often played in private clubs.
-(One of these clubs in New Orleans occasionally had visitors from the city of Boston, Massechusetts who would attempt entry assuming it was a private club for Bostonians.)
+(One of these clubs in New Orleans occasionally had visitors from the city of Boston, Massechusetts attempt entry assuming it was a private club for Bostonians.)
 In that club, one of the wealthiest planters on the River, Duncan Kenner, was said to have lost $20,000 ($485,000 today) on one game of Boston and was still not considered a plunger.

 Horse racing was another exciting way to win money, or lose one’s money in the antebellum south.
 The gaming Mr. Kenner also loved racing his thoroughbreds — so much so that he built a track and stables at his home Ashland Belle Helene near Darrow, LA.